PeterDrake/sky/terminology.md

 Called "cloud mask" in the ARM data.
 - **Network mask** Corresponding output of the neural network.

-Note that neither of these are bit masks, as there are more than two categories.
+Note that neither of these are bit masks, as there are more than two categories (clear, thin cloud, thick cloud, etc.).

+For functions that work on both photos and masks, we'll use the generic term "image".

 ## Scalar Values